Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Conductor cost depreciation model

 \subsection{Heat balance equation}

-The steady-state heat balance equation (HBE) \cite{IEEE738} is used to obtain the DLR and corresponding conductor temperature.
-Since our focus is on hour-scale unit commitment, transient effects are neglected: the conductor reaches 95\% of the steady-state value within approximately 42 minutes \cite{Park2018}.
-The steady-state HBE is expressed as:
+The steady-state heat balance equation (HBE) \cite{IEEE738} is used to obtain conductor temperature $\tau$.
+Since our focus is on hour-scale unit commitment, transients are neglected: conductor reaches 95\% of the steady-state temperature within approximately 42 minutes \cite{Park2018}.
+The steady-state HBE is:

-where $q_c$, $q_r$, and $q_s$ denote convective and radiative heat losses and solar heat gain, respectively, and $I^2 R(\tau_{\text{avg}})$ is the Joule heating term.
-Among these, wind speed has the strongest influence on the DLR, followed by ambient temperature and solar radiation \cite{Wallnerstrom2015}.
+where $q_c$, $q_r$, and $q_s$ denote convective and radiative heat losses and solar heat gain, respectively. $I^2 R(\tau_{\text{avg}})$ is the Joule heating term.
+Among these, wind speed (convection) has the strongest influence on the DLR, followed by ambient temperature \cite{Wallnerstrom2015}.